Why the Definition of Greige is Hard

 You would organize the chips differently than me.
 For example, you’d feel that some of the colors I categorized as beige were too gray to be beige, etc.

 It’s kind of crazy.
-Because the solution is simple – it’s just a matter of asking what do you think the perfect greige looks like since none of the examples you found online are it.
+Because it’s such a simple solution – it’s just a matter of asking what do you think the perfect greige looks like since none of the examples you found online are it.

 Lots of times I wouldn’t describe their idea of perfect greige as greige but it doesn’t matter.
 Because trying to convince them that my idea of greige is right and theirs is wrong is pointless.